crate/cratedb-guide/docs/integrate/dask/usage.md

 ## Inserting data

-For this tutorial, we chose to use the California housing prices dataset, also available on [Kaggle](https://www.kaggle.com/datasets/camnugent/california-housing-prices?resource=download).
+For this usage guide, we chose to use the California housing prices dataset, also available on [Kaggle](https://www.kaggle.com/datasets/camnugent/california-housing-prices?resource=download).
 This dataset is a popular dataset for regression tasks, consisting of median house values in census tracts in California, making it an excellent starting point for implementing basic machine learning algorithms.

 Before importing data, create a california_housing table in CrateDB: